The Special Olympics Healthy Athletes initiative offers basic health screenings and services to athletes.

 The programme also aims at raising eye care professionals’ awareness of vision and eye health concerns of people with intellectual disabilities, including difficulties involved in accessing treatment.

-Healthy Hearing is changing lives in communities by providing free hearing screenings and other medical services, including ear wax removal, swim moulds, hearing aid maintenance and minor repairs for people with intellectual disabilities.
+Healthy Hearing is changing lives in communities by providing free hearing screenings and other medical services.

 The amount of ear problems and hearing loss among Special Olympics athletes is greater than that found in the general population with up to 40% experiencing hearing difficulties.